Masatomi Kimura: Biography

 Kimura was captain of Suzuya during the attack on Pearl Harbor.
 He later assisted in the rescue of the crew of the Mikuma after that cruiser had been hit and sunk by American bombers during the Battle of Midway.
 On 1 November 1942, Kimura was promoted to Rear Admiral.
 He subsequently served in a number of staff positions, and was also commander of Desron3, with Shirayuki, Shikinami, Uranami, Tokitsukaze, Yukikaze, Asashio, Arashio, and Asagumo.
 He was assigned to escort eight transports with 6000 soldiers of the IJA 51st Division and 400 marines from Rabaul to Lae, New Guinea.
 In the Battle of the Bismarck Sea on 3–4 March 1943, US Navy and RAAF bombers inflicted severe damage on the Japanese convoy, sinking all of the transports and four destroyers.
 Admiral Kimura was wounded by machine gun fire in the shoulder and stomach, and his flagship, Shirayuki, was among the four destroyers sunk during the engagement.
-He, and most of his crew, were rescued by Shikinami.

 After recovering from his injuries, Kimura, with an augmented DesRon 1, was assigned to cover the withdrawal of Japanese troops from Kiska Island in the Aleutians.
 When poor weather threatened the withdrawal operations, Kimura disobeyed orders and remained on station until the last man was recovered.
 Still in command of DesRon 1, Kimura sortied from Pescadores, Formosa on 22 October 1944 to join Vice Admiral Kiyohide Shima's Second Striking Force in the battle of Surigao strait, transferring his flag from Abukuma when she was disabled by a torpedo fired by Lieutenant (jg) Mike Kovar's PT-137.
 Afterward, in 1944, he was assigned to escort reinforcements to Leyte Island and Mindoro Island in the Philippines.
 In December 1944, Kimura led a raiding force of cruisers Ashigara, Ōyodo, and the destroyers Kasumi (flagship), Kiyoshimo, Asashimo, Kaya, Kashi, and Sugi from Cam Ranh Bay to bombard the American beachhead in Mindoro in the Philippines on the night of 26 December 1944.
 On 1 April 1945, Kimura became commandant of the Anti-submarine Warfare School, and the Hofu Naval Communications School.
 He was promoted to Vice Admiral on 1 November 1945, a few days before he entered the reserves on 10 November.

 Kimura had a postwar career in the salt industry, and died of stomach cancer in 1960, aged 68.